NovqiGarrix/travel-ticketing-api/README.md

 ## Description

 A Travel Agency ticketing system API.
-A Travel Agency ticketing system API.
 Realtime seats update using SSE, locking seat system using Redis and payment using [Xendit](https://www.xendit.co/id/).
 All of the APIs are following the specification from [OpenAPISpec.yml](OpenAPISpec.yml).

 ## Project setup